steventwheeler/kani-world-docs/docs/gameplay/raids.md

 Players will be notified when a raid starts.

 ## Attacking
 Attacks on the bosses are on a 2hr cooldown.
-The amount of damage a player does is based on the stat of their special ability
+Launching the attack will cost you 10 scum.
+The amount of damage a player does is based on the stat of their [special move](/glossary/#special-move).
-(more on specials in buffs-and-builds).
 Each attack has a 25% chance of being a special move attack dealing extra damage.

 ## Rewards
 The raid bosses have scum, Kani coin, and blockchain fragments for rewards.
 The